darkstarbdx/SQLyzer/README.md

 If you encounter any issues or have questions, **reach out to me ASAP**!
 You can:
 - Open an issue on GitHub.
-- Contact me via email or social media (add your contact details here).
+- Contact me via GitHub.

 ---